sassoftware/sas-visualanalytics-geowebmap/README.md

 ## Project

 This project presents a web page with an ArcGIS map designed to serve as a data-driven content for reports built with SAS Visual Analytics.
-The majority of the code is a fork of [jsapi-resources](https://github.com/Esri/jsapi-resources), Esri's template for JS apps.
-Uses DOJO and ArcGIS for JS 4.6.
+It is a fork of [jsapi-resources](https://github.com/Esri/jsapi-resources), Esri's template for JS applications, using Dojo and ArcGIS for JavaScript 4.x.

-A "copy:debug" task has been added to the normal build which will copy an `ArcGISVisualizationBridgeCDN.html` file into the "dist" directory.
-This file accomplishes the main tasks that the built application will do, without requiring a full build; however, it may not be as performant as the main application (served by index.html).  *(This file is composited manually, and it is not always up-to-date with the latest changes.)*

-The task also adds an `.htaccess` file, which, if configured, will allow an Apache server to cache the built project for a minute.

-* `npm run buildDebug` - runs the build, leaving the uncompressed js in the `dist` directory.

-**Normal installation follows these steps:**
+### Usage

 * Download the project.
 * Open a command-line context at the project directory.